wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/introduction-expressions/includes/4-functions.md

 These functions are used to work with conditions, to compare values, and to do other logic-based evaluations.
 These are often thought of as If statements where you want to compare if a number is greater than another number.
 Flow supports all of the logical comparisons you would expect.

 In the example below, an expression will compare if 12 is greater than 10 and then output the appropriate string.
 This will also be your first expression that uses more than one function.
-We will combine the *if* and *greater* logical functions.
+We will combine *if* and *greater* logical functions.

 ```powerappsfl
 If(greater(12,10),'Yes','No')